kapitaali/nordic-eod-stock-data/README.md

 # NASDAQ OMX Nordic EOD stock data
-Backtest your algorithms with NASDAQ OMX Nordic EOD stock data.
+Backtest your algorithms with NASDAQ OMX Nordic EOD stock and index data.
 Cutoff date is Nov 15th 2015.

 This dataset is from the NASDAQ public API.
 It only allows you to get historical data up to 10 years, so everything before that is cut off.